 In addition to the weekend classes, we hold full-time classes each summer, Monday-Friday, for four weeks.
 Students and faculty come together and immerse themselves in the arts – from sculpture, painting and speech to eurythmy, geometry and music.

-Weekend and Summer Sessions take place at the East Bay Waldorf School.
+Weekend Sessions take place at the East Bay Waldorf School and summer sessions take place at the Marin Waldorf School.

 Practical experience with the curriculum in the classroom is also a key component of this teacher training program.